 Sometimes saving can be harder than budgeting.
 On that note, let me offer some great ways to help you save money, whether you are a renter or homeowner.
 The fact is, finding some extra cash with minimal effort on your part is a bonus that I’m betting everyone is interested to learn.

-Also, decide whether it is important to you that you have an app that connects directly to your banking information versus you entering in your finances manually.
-The latter often takes more time, but some prefer it as they feel more secure controlling their assets that way.
+Also, decide whether it is important to you that you have an app that connects directly to your banking information versus entering your expenses manually.

 Danielle thrives on researching and writing on all aspects of life.
 Further to writing for Zumper blog and personal finance, she is an advocate of self-improvement and living a life that is both financially responsible and knowledgeable.
 When she is not on her computer, she can be found spending time with her husband and two sons.